There is a cadre of people who claim to be fearless.

 Achievement and self-reliance have always been the saving grace for INTJs.
 It is the two life forces that they can depend on.

-Education is a central part of INTJs’ value system, and they generally imagine that academic prowess eventually pays off.
+Education is central to INTJs’ value system, and they generally imagine that academic prowess eventually pays off.

 But they had to first get through childhood.